2022 Annual Fall Forum

-A leading academic psychiatry expert (Dr. Carhart-Harris) will serve as keynote speaker and discuss the state of the science for psilocybin in depression, including a discussion of its history, neuropsychopharmacology, clinical effects, and safety.
+A leading academic psychiatry expert (Dr. Carhart-Harris) was the keynote speaker and discussed the state of the science for psilocybin in depression, including a discussion of its history, neuropsychopharmacology, clinical effects, and safety.

-This keynote lecture will be followed by a panel discussion including leading clinical and research faculty experts in classic psychedelics and MDMA (Drs.
-Fonzo, Yehuda, and Ross) who will discuss emerging scientific, clinical, and regulatory challenges for the field.
+This keynote lecture was followed by a panel discussion including leading clinical and research faculty experts in classic psychedelics and MDMA (Drs.
+Carhart-Harris, Fonzo, Yehuda, and Ross) who discuss emerging scientific, clinical, and regulatory challenges for the field.

 - To describe the neuropsychopharmacology and mechanisms of actions of several classic psychedelics and empathogens